Who Are the Children in Foster Care?

 MYTH: A CHILD CAN END UP IN FOSTER CARE BECAUSE THEY ARE DELINQUENT OR “OUT OF CONTROL”.

-Fact: Children only enter foster care due to experiencing maltreatment from their parents that threatens their safety.
+Fact: Children only enter foster care due to experiencing abuse and/or neglect from their parents that threatens their safety.
 Children in foster care are never there because they are “bad”.

 The children in foster care are just like any other child, but they have experienced great hardship.
 They are just as in need of love, encouragement, laughter, and joy!